lmarena/arena-hard-auto/README.md

-# Arena-Hard
+# Arena-Hard-Auto
-Arena-Hard is an evaluation tool for instruction-tuned LLMs.
+Arena-Hard-Auto-v0.1 is an automatic evaluation tool for instruction-tuned LLMs.
 It contains 500 challenging user queries.
 We prompt GPT-4-Turbo as judge to compare the models' responses against a baseline model (default: GPT-4-0314).
+Although both Arena-Hard-Auto and Chatbot Arena Category Hard employ similar pipeline to select hard prompts, Arena-Hard-Auto employs automatic judge as a cheaper and faster approximator to human preference.
+Notably, Arena-Hard-Auto has the highest correlation and separability to Chatbot Arena among popular open-ended LLM benchmarks (see our blog post).

-Check out our blog post for more details about how Arena Hard v0.1 works -> [Blog post link](https://lmsys.org/blog/2024-04-19-arena-hard/).
+Check out our blog post for more details about how Arena Hard Auto v0.1 works -> [Blog post link](https://lmsys.org/blog/2024-04-19-arena-hard/).

 ## Install Dependencies
 ```